fjomaa38/Toolkit/Servers/Password/README.md

+## Configuring a ssh login without password
+JOMAA_2023
-## How to connect to servesrs without typing the password each time?
+<br>How to connect to servesrs without typing the password each time?
-#JOMAA_2023

 ### 1. Check if there is an existing ssh key
 ```
 ls -al ~/.ssh